Avi-practice-repository/Devops-project/README.md

 - Ansible for server configuration and deployment
 - AWS EC2 for hosting
 - Git for version control
+- GitHub for storing project code
+- GitLab for repository integration and CI/CD pipeline
 - Linux as server environment

 ## Project Flow